 Therefore, I created a Sri Lanka Packing List to help you become well-prepared.

 This post is about what to pack for Sri Lanka.
-After digging into the necessary preparations before the trip, such as choosing between a suitcase or a backpack, I share with you all the items I never travel without.
+After digging into the necessary preparations before the trip, I share with you all the items I never travel without.
 The main section is the itemized packing checklist for Sri Lanka, including additional items for special activities and packing tips.

 Planning for hot and humid weather is self-explanatory, but checking the specific weather for your travel month is even more important.